feifan-he/feifan-he.github.io/nyu/README.md

 ![](imgs/4.JPG)
 <br>
 <br>
-Since 16, I have a goal of traveling the world, and I’m making good progress to date.
+Since sixteen, I have a goal of traveling the world, and I’m making good progress to date.

 ---
 <div class="page-break"></div>